 Wickr Me messenger allows its users to set an expiration time on already encrypted conversations.
 With the introduction of a secured desktop version of the app in 2014, you can now easily synchronize your messages across multiple devices.
 It’s generally regarded as a direct rival to Snapchat.

-As far as the security is concerned all conversation done on Wickr are encrypted with each device generating a new key for a each new message, ensuring that no one except the intended receiver can decipher the content.
+As far as the security is concerned, all conversation done on Wickr are encrypted with each device generating a new key for each new message, ensuring that no one except the intended receiver can decipher the content.
 They also take down any metadata from the content relayed through the network.